mzurzolo/STBS/Linux/README.md

 * Once you have the boot menu up, you need to tell the computer to boot your newly-created flash drive.
 These menu options vary from one computer to another, but here are some general notes/things to look for:

-  - If you see "One time boot menu", or "UEFI", you're likely in the right place.
-Look for an option that has "UEFI:(your flash drive's brand name)", "UEFI:(your flash drive's brand name) Partition 1", "USB", "USB Hard disk", or some other indication that it's your newly-created flash drive.
+  - If you see "One time boot menu" you're in the right place.
+Look for an option that has "UEFI:(your flash drive's brand name)".
 Select this option.

-  - If you DON'T see any of the words above, [open an issue](https://github.com/mzurzolo/STBS/issues) or [submit a question](QuestionForm.md).
+  - If you DON'T see any of the words above, [submit a question](QuestionForm.md) or [open an issue](https://github.com/mzurzolo/STBS/issues).

 ## First time setup